MEMBERS' SUPPORT FOR LEARNING MUSIC

 Please use all learning sites in compliance with Australian copyright law.

 This site offers synthetic voices singing the words, so that you hear where the syllables come.
 This also makes it easier to get the rhythms correct.
+You will be able to change the tempo which is useful in the early stages of learning the music.

 Scroll down to your part (e.g. soprano2) and the movement you want to practise.